angelodag/bookmarks.public/README.md

 bookmarks.public
 ================

+This page is mostly a copy of the one present in the original repository from [where I forked] (https://github.com/skx/bookmarks.public)

 This repository contains the single HTML file `index.html`.

 The bookmarks file is a template which is designed to be edited by the user,